-Mark is a skilled land manager, wildlife biologist, big and small game hunter, as well as, a Baptist preacher from Northeast Mississippi.
-Mark is the founder/president of Newell Wildlife Services, which does consulting and implementation of wildlife management practices.
-He also is currently the associate and youth pastor of Algoma Baptist Church near Tupelo, MS.
+Mark is a skilled land manager and wildlife biologist from Northeast Mississippi.
+He is one of Tecomate’s Associate Wildlife Biologists and Accounts Manager for Tecomate Seed.
+Mark also is the founder/president of Newell Wildlife Services, which does consulting and implementation of wildlife management practices primary across the Southeast.
+He is also currently the associate pastor of Algoma Baptist Church near Pontotoc, MS.

-In the summer of 2005 things took a different turn for Mark when the Lord called him to preach the gospel.
-He worked previously for five years part-time as a youth director for two different churches until God wanted more out of him.
-That is when the Lord moved him to northeast Mississippi and to the church he is serving now.
-During this time he worked five years as a gunsmith for Richey’s Gun Shop in Pontotoc, MS. It was also around this time when he started Newell Wildlife Services part-time.
-Furthermore, since the move he has earned a theology degree from NMBBI.
+In the summer of 2005 things took a different turn for Mark when the Lord called him into the ministry.
+He had worked previously for five years part-time as a youth director for two different churches.
+The Lord then moved him to Northeast Mississippi and to the church he is serving now.
+During this time he worked as a gunsmith for Richey’s Gun Shop in Pontotoc, MS. Furthermore, since the move he has earned a Theology Degree from a local bible college in Northeast Mississippi.
+It was also around this time when Newell Wildlife Service’s was born as a means of extra part time work.

 Newell Wildlife Service’s has now grown into a regional wide business striving to produce “Healthy Huntable Habitat” for its clients.
 NWS currently manages or has set up and developed properties all over the Southeastern U.S. Mark’s clients include hunting clubs on timber company lands, private landowners, and private land cooperatives.
 NWS works with land bases ranging from 50 acres up to around 10,000 acres.
 Mark’s relationship with Tecomate began at this level becoming a Contract Biologist/Consultant and Prostaff Member.